Digital Art

 Beatmaking and Electronic Music

 This course is for students who are interested in creating electronic music and is open to both beginners and those with experience in music production.
 Through a series of independent projects, students will utilize these tools to create their own beats and express their own artistic vision.
 In addition to creating their own music, students will gain an understanding of the origins and cultural impact of pivotal electronic music throughout the term including hip-hop and house music.
 The class will cover various facets of digital music, focusing on recording and editing in Abelton Live, and the science and technology behind electronic music production.
 Students will also have opportunities to share, discuss, and analyze electronic music that they choose themselves.
 No music experience is necessary.
-One Term Course No prerequisite Open to Grade Levels: 9, 10, 11, 12
+This course can be taken more than once and at the Honors level with permission from the instructor.
+One Term Course No prerequisite

 Intro to 3D

 Learn the foundational process to explore your ideas in three dimensions.
-Instruction will cover a range of materials, tools, and techniques in the intersection of design, craft, and building things that you can use.
-This includes introductions to ceramics, plaster casting, resin, woodworking, and 3D printing.
+Instruction will cover a range of materials, tools, and techniques in the intersection of design, craft, and building things you can use.
+This includes introductions to ceramics, plaster, resin, woodworking, and 3D printing.
 Regular discussion of The World of Art and Art History will provide context for our work.
-Critiques, documentation, and presentation will be essential elements of the class, with an emphasis on both process and product.
+Critiques, documentation, and presentation will be essential elements of the class to help your skills.
 Prerequisites: Intro to Visual Arts or by the recommendation from the Visual Art Department Head.
-Open to 9th and 10th graders

 Intro to 2D

 Advanced Costume is a one-term, process-to-production course designed to prepare students for 2 public performances at Beaver.
 The course begins by focusing on script analysis and design, and then students work as costume technicians and designers to bring the play to fruition with the Advanced Theater Acting and Advanced Tech Theater and Design classes.
 Costume roles can include design, draping, construction, craft, and wardrobe.
 Students entering this class should be highly motivated and interested in an intense and exciting experience that requires a great deal of commitment.
+This course involves two weeks of rehearsal outside of the regular school day at the end of the process so that the play can be performed in its entirety while adding technical elements and costumes.
 Recent productions include She Kills Monsters and Humpty Dumpty.
-One Term Course: Winter Term Prerequisites: Costume and fashion Design Studio and permission of the instructor.
-Open to Grade Levels: 11, 12
+One Term Course: Winter Term Prerequisites: Costume and Fashion Design Studio and permission of the instructor.

 Choreography Foundations

-This studio style course takes a look at how we create movement in dance and some of the tools used to build cohesive choreography on stage, in music videos, and in film.
-Students will experiment with movement using a range of dance elements and movement concepts.
+This studio style course takes a look at how we create movement in dance and some of the tools used to build cohesive choreography on stage.
+Students will experiment with movement using a range of dance elements, movement techniques and concepts.
 Over the duration of the course, this practice of building a movement vocabulary and “toolkit” will develop a greater sense of body awareness, self confidence, and skills to support their creative process.
 There will be opportunities to present original student compositions throughout the year.
 Prior dance experience is not required.
 This course can be taken more than once and at the Honors level with permission from the instructor.
 Students interested in taking more than one art class should reach out to the registrar or the Head of Performing Arts to discuss possible options.
+Depending on sign ups it could meet in E block, 3 terms OR in the rotation, 2 terms.
 No Prerequisite Required.
-Open to grade levels 9,10,11,12